Service Delivery Cost per Farmer vs Crop Type

 - Recognize that service delivery in food crops can be more complex and expensive than for cash crops, while food crops have important food security and local economic development considerations.
 Consider targeted interventions to support and develop in particular these models.

-- Understanding the market gaps and most-impactful entry points, based on a more nuanced understanding of what it takes to serve farmers in food and loose value chains.
-This can allow you to make smarter decisions on the type of providers to support, for what type of activities and with how much subsidy (e.g., support scale up of private sector providers working in loose value chains to drive down their costs, improve direct cost recovery and become more attractive for commercial funders), or even reconsider other market-level funding activities that might be more efficient and effective (e.g. working with local government to provide a minimum but consistent level of services whose cost can be absorbed by government budgets in the long term).
+- The amount and type of subsidy to provide.
+For instance, support scale up of private sector providers working in loose value chains to drive down their costs, improve direct cost recovery and become more attractive for commercial funders.
+You could even consider other market-level funding activities that might be more efficient and effective, such as working with local government to provide a minimum but consistent level of services whose cost can be absorbed by government budgets in the long term.

 - Consider the advantages loose value chains can have when designing technical assistance.
 There are more solutions than just having off take secured via tight value chains.